Covid 19 coronavirus: Ashley Bloomfield and other health experts to face questions from MPs

-The last memory the distraught parents of an 18-year-old who died during lockdown saw their son was his body being removed from their home.
+The last memory the distraught parents of an 18-year-old who died during lockdown have of their son was his body being removed from their home.

 The tragedy of the death, a suspected suicide, was just one case touched on by Funeral Directors of New Zealand executive director David Moger when he appeared during the Epidemic Response Committee this morning.

-Moger said that the last memory the parents had of their son was him being taken away from the home, and not sending him off property at a funeral.
+Moger said that the last memory the parents had of their son was him being taken away from the home, and not sending him off properly at a funeral.

 Moger said more than 2000 people died during the lockdown.